narendra-kamma/meta-api/README.md

 # meta-api
-Python API to read and write in Metastock format
+Code dump of Python API to read and write in Metastock format